Buerbreen Glacier – 1885. Nr.002

 Country: Norway, Buerbreen Glacier

-Photographer: Anonymous / Reynolds & Branson, Ltd,.
-Leeds.
+Photographer: Anonymous / Reynolds & Branson, Ltd., Leeds.

 Origin: Glass slide 8.5 × 8.5 cm / The blackprint collection